 If a young adult is very passionate about their way of "doing church" (and disillusioned with the local churches they find), perhaps they can channel that passion into helping with a youth group, a campus ministry, or a small church.
 In this way, they can experiment with things they are passionate about like: "excellence," "emerging church movement" ideas, or ancient-future spiritual formation practices.
 What I am saying is that it is hard as a college student to have a huge impact on the overall functioning of a large church.
 But you can channel your passions into different venues where you can give them a trial run and make a huge impact for the kingdom.

-5 replies on “Why are adults in their 20’s not connecting into local churches?”
+5 responses to “Why are adults in their 20’s not connecting into local churches?”

 Andy,